nicolai86/scaleway-terraform-demo/README.md

 }
 ```

-Since we use terraform to provision each instance the instances need to be publicly accessible.
-Using `dynamic_ip_required = true` exposes our instances.
+Since we'll be using terraform with `remote-exec` we have to request a public IP via `dynamic_ip_required = true`.

-Since we need to bundle installation scripts we've packaged the entire setup into one terraform module called `consul`.
+To accomodate the bundled installation scripts we'll packaged the entire setup into one terraform module called `consul`.

 Now, lets use our new consul module:

 ```
 # main.tf
 provider "scaleway" {}

 module "security_group" {